Soptq/fat-p2fa/README.md

 This application achieves two-factor authentication on chain, without leaking any sensitive data.
 Specifically, secrets for 2FA are all generated on-chain with Phala Fat Contract, which ensures confidentiality and integrity.

-This application is possible to serves as **a second layer for wallet protections**.
+This application is possible to serve as **a second layer for wallet protections**.
 Nowadays, the loss of private keys or mnemonic phrases generally predicts the loss of wallets.
-However, if one enables 2FA on chain, even the private keys are lost, funds can be still safu.
+However, if one enables 2FA on chain, even the private keys are lost, funds can be still safe.

 ## Installation